Skip to main content

 Alaska cruise season runs May through September.
 June and July offer the best weather and the most daylight — sometimes 18+ hours.
 May is less crowded and more affordable.
 August is peak whale-watching season.
 September offers stunning fall colors but cooler temps.

 Most Alaska cruises run 7 nights, which is enough to hit the main ports.
 Some 10-14 night itineraries go deeper into the Inside Passage or extend up to the Gulf of Alaska.
-Patrick can help you decide what length matches your goals.
+I can help you decide what length matches your goals.

 Let's Start Planning

-Let Patrick Plan Your Alaska Cruise
+Let's Plan Your Alaska Cruise

 • Alaska-specific cabin and itinerary advice